11 Module 10: Technology and Ecology

 Many valuable archeological sites of the ancient Ba culture are now covered by water, despite archaeological salvage operations.
 The effects on local plant and animal species (such as fish spawning) will be affected by the dam, as well as local water tables, are currently under study.
 Several preserves have been established to help save dozens of rare or threatened plants and wildlife.
 These include the Haiyun Botanical Park in Hubei province, which covers 6,987 hectares and holds 54 rare plant species.
 One species of tree, the giant metasequoia, is left over from the last Ice Age.

 Another factor that scientists have had to tackle is the buildup of silt behind the dam.
 The dam created a four-hundred-mile-long lake, as long as Lake Superior.
 Engineers, however, are at work tackling the silting problem which has evolved in nature and effect over time.
-Besides generating energy, the dam will help moderate the terrible flooding that has plagued southern China for millennia, and radically improve river transport to link developing inland China more efficiently with the booming coastal areas.
+Besides generating energy, the dam is intended to help moderate the terrible flooding that has plagued southern China for millennia, and radically improve river transport to link developing inland China more efficiently with the booming coastal areas.

 The Seoul Greenbelt